 Why the love affair with blueberries?
 These little blue dynamos… (more…)

 I’ve lived in Denver for one month now, and by the end of the first week it was clear to me why Colorado as a state and Denver as a city own the top of the healthiest lists.
 From activity to fresh air and an attitude that supports wellness, how could anyone not feel their best here?

 Year after year, Colorado remains at the top of the list for healthiest states.
 The CDC’s map of obesity trends starts in 1985, and it wasn’t until 1990 that Colorado even showed up for having less than 10 percent of its population qualify as obese.
-The most current map is from 2012 and puts Colorado as one of only nine states with an obesity population under 25 percent.
+The most current map is from 2023 and puts Colorado as one of only nine states with an obesity population under 25 percent.
 Fitness and hiking clothes seem to be The Official Denver Outfit, as everyone at brunch, the park, the grocery store, and the office seem to be dressed down and ready to move!

 While there are no doubt more, these are seven killer reasons that Denver residents look and feel so darn good!